-Fellowship Allows Dr. Posmontier to Bring Therapy for Postpartum Depression to Israel
+Fellowship Allows Posmontier to Bring Therapy for Postpartum Depression to Israel

-July 29, 2013 — “My father was a general practitioner for fifty years and he regularly made house calls.
-It seemed like a natural step for me to do the same,” said Dr. Bobbie Posmontier, who has delivered more than 2,000 babies in homes, hospitals and birth centers as a Nurse Midwife.
+“My father was a general practitioner for fifty years and he regularly made house calls.
+It seemed like a natural step for me to do the same,” said Bobbie Posmontier, PhD, who has delivered more than 2,000 babies in homes, hospitals and birth centers as a Nurse Midwife.
 She previously had her own practice that emulated midwife practices you might find in the United Kingdom.
-Dr. Posmontier gave her charts directly to the patients with which she worked, explaining, “There were no secrets between us.”
+Posmontier gave her charts directly to the patients with which she worked, explaining, “There were no secrets between us.”